 Active safety demonstrates clear benefits

-Examples of common active safety features include relatively simple warning systems such as blind spot detection or forward collision warning.
-These highly affordable technologies have the potential to save lives on their own, but when coupled with a technology that takes action beyond a simple warning, the results are impressive.
+Relatively simple warning systems such as blind spot detection or forward collision warning have the potential to save lives on their own, but when coupled with a technology that takes action beyond a simple warning to create an active safety system, the results are impressive.

 For example, a vehicle could detect if it is approaching an object too quickly, attempt to warn the driver and then apply the brakes automatically if the driver doesn’t respond in time.
 According to the Insurance Institute for Highway Safety, forward collision warning with automatic emergency braking reduces rear-end collisions by 50%.
 This technology has become much more common in recent years as rating agencies such as Euro NCAP put active safety technologies on their testing roadmaps.
 In the United States, 20 automakers, representing 99% of U.S. light vehicle sales, committed to making the technology standard by 2022.